 Cue the snooker star…

-So right on ‘cue’, I had ‘snookered’ myself into a new career path that I could ‘chalk up’ for myself, taking on board all of the ‘tips’ of this new found trade.
-(And here I promise, all the puns shall end).
+So right on ‘cue’, I had ‘snookered’ myself into a new career path that I could ‘chalk up’ for myself.
+Taking on board all of the ‘tips’ of this new found trade.
+(And here I promise, all the snooker puns shall end).

 Hey diddle-de dee, it’s a plumber’s life for me….

-He was a great believer in one learning by your mistakes and needless to say, there were plenty of those in my first couple of years, some of which involved us getting thoroughly drenched too.
+He was a great believer in one learning by your mistakes and needless to say, there were plenty of those in my early years, some of which involved us getting thoroughly drenched too.

-Sometimes though, it wasn’t always possible to fully drain said pipes but we plumbers had our trade secrets to counter this and one of those tricks was to plug up the pipes with compressed bread (which acts as a sponge like barrier and soaks up all the water), make the joint, and then when you turned the pressurised water back on, it would simply blow the bready plug out through the nearest open tap.
+Sometimes though, it’s not always possible to fully drain said pipes.
+But we plumbers had our trade secrets to counter such times.
+And one of those tricks is to plug up the pipes with compressed bread (which acts as a sponge like barrier and soaks up all the water).
+We can then go ahead and make the joint.
+And when the work is complete, and you turned the pressurised water back on, it would simply blow the bready plug out through the nearest open tap.

-Anyway one particular day, we were working in an empty house and yes we needed to plug the pipe.
+Anyway one particular day, we were working in an empty house and yes we needed to plug a lead pipe pipe.
 Needless to say, there was no bread available to us so I was sent next door to borrow a slice or two.

-“Certainly,” said the lady of the adjoining house and she disappeared up her hallway towards her kitchen, leaving me stood at her front door for 15 minutes, looking like a lemon.
+“Certainly,” said the lady of the adjoining house and she disappeared up her hallway towards her kitchen, leaving me stood at her front door looking like a lemon for a good 15 minutes.
 And imagine my surprise when she returned with a tray.

 “Here we go dear, I’ve done you a nice plate full of sandwiches and a pot of tea.
 We can’t have you going hungry while you’re working now.”
 She said.
 If only she had known.